 Welcome to Piccolos!

 Welcome to our fantastic team which consists of 34 happy, ambitious, resilient learners, who are not afraid to make mistakes and rise to every challenge, and 2 class teachers - Mrs Parkinson and Mrs Higson.
-Our wonderful Learning Support Assistants, who support us at various times of the week, are Mrs Charnock, Miss Bush, Mrs Moores and Mrs Nelson.
+Our wonderful Learning Support Assistants, who support us at various times of the week, are Mrs Charnock, Miss Bush and Mrs Moores.

 Teaching and learning is approached in a way that many different areas of the curriculum are connected using a common theme.
 Each half term will see the start of a new theme.